There are few skills more important for your children to learn than those that will empower them to feed themselves for the rest of their lives.

 - Liquid.
 My preference is almond milk or coconut milk, but maybe you like kefir or straight cow’s milk.
 Whatever it is, pour your choice into a measuring cup so it’s easier for your child to pour it into the blender’s container.

 - Perfect Paleo Protein.
 It’s important to get that protein into your smoothie.
 This is what keeps you full and satisfied.
-There’s chocolate and vanilla flavors—why not let the kids choose which one they want to add?
+There are chocolate and vanilla flavors—why not let the kids choose which one they want to add?

-- Just Juiced Greens.
-1 tablespoon, can’t taste it (and dark berries hide it) and it adds a huge nutritional punch to the smoothie.
+- Just Juiced Veggies.
+1 scoop, can’t taste it (and dark berries hide it) and it adds a huge nutritional punch to the smoothie.
 I LOVE this stuff!
 Shortcut for juicing!

 See how easy that was?
 A whole nutrition lesson with your kids, they did it themselves and now they’re drinking something that tastes like a milkshake but is so good for them!